Is your indoor cat is suffering from constipation/ diarrhea?

 The first one is, cat foods that contain high fiber content are somewhat tasteless.
 You can say that your feline will not like the taste of the food if she is a picky eater.

 Like my obese cat Jenny, she never likes to eat a high fiber diet because of unappealing taste.
 But maybe your cat likes the taste of fiber food.
-It all depends upon the liking of your fur ball.
+It all depends upon the liking of your cat.

 In short, if your kitty is a picky eater, then you have to have a very tough time feeding her.

-Besides this, your fur balls have frequent urge to poop.
+Besides this, your cat have frequent urge to poop.
 The reason behind this is, fiber diet have increased the bulk of waste product in her intestine that is the reason she visits her litter pot frequently.

 This could be cumbersome for lazy cats who don’t want to move from their rest zone.